anjalig18/e-commerce/README.md

 **Instructions to Run in SQL Workbench**

-To set up and run the database schema and initial data population in MySQL Workbench, follow these steps:
+**1.To set up and run the database schema and initial data population in MySQL Workbench, follow these steps:**

 Open MySQL Workbench: Launch MySQL Workbench on your computer.